Midewiwin

-The Midewiwin (in syllabics: ᒥᑌᐧᐃᐧᐃᓐ, also spelled Midewin and Medewiwin) or the Grand Medicine Society is a secretive religion of some of the indigenous peoples of the Maritimes, New England and Great Lakes regions in North America.
+The Midewiwin (in syllabics: ᒥᑌᐧᐃᐧᐃᓐ, also spelled Midewin and Medewiwin) or the Grand Medicine Society is a religious society of some of the Indigenous peoples of the Maritimes, New England and Great Lakes regions in North America.
 Its practitioners are called Midew, and the practices of Midewiwin are referred to as Mide.
-Occasionally, male Midew are called Midewinini, which is sometimes translated into English as "medicine man".
+Occasionally, male Midew is called Midewinini, which is sometimes translated into English as "medicine man".